usco/usco-ultiviewer/README.md

 usco-viewer
 ============================

-One possible way to generate a "minified" build for embeding could be:
+One possible way to generate a "minified" build for embeding is:

 - install vulcanize

         npm install vulcanize

 - generate the release

-        vulcanize embed.html --csp --inline --strip --output app/embed.html
+        vulcanize ulti-viewer.html --csp --inline --strip --output embed/ulti-viewer-embed.html

+  this generates the concatenated ulti-viewer + dependencies *without* webcomponentsjs/platform.js

+  you should now have two new files :

+    ulti-viewer-embed.html
+    ulti-viewer-embed.js

+- you can then copy/ use either **webcomponents.min.js** or **webcomponents.js** that you can find in your local **components/webcomponentsjs** (you must have run "bower install" first)

+**reminder :** webcomponents/platform is a set of polyfills for web components, and as of chrome 38 for example, not even needed in the browsers that implement things natively

+- you can then use ulti-viewer files + webcomponents like demonstrated in **embed/embed-demo.html** the only difference to the standard demo is the path/name of the files

+- a pre-built version (following the steps above) is already present by default in the embed folder

+This will be AUTOMATED soon

 building a release: DEPRECATED
 ------------------